-Video games aren’t just about saving loved ones, blowing stuff up or grabbing as much loot as possible (although those are all awesome things).
-We have access to a range of experiences and there’s at least one which has impacted us personally.
+Video games aren’t just about saving loved ones, blowing stuff up or grabbing as much loot as possible.
 Whether it’s that classic you played as a child and bonded with family over, or a newer release which made you change your outlook on life, there are titles which hold a special meaning for each of us.

 Megan from A Geeky Gal very kindly nominated Later Levels for the Mystery Blogger Award last month and I’m incredibly grateful!
 One of the questions put to her nominees stood out for me: which TV show, book, or game has most impacted you personally?
 The following post is dedicated to this lovely blogger, and it has been wonderful being able to to talk about the titles which have had a positive impact and brought amazing people into my life.